openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

 Note: The time zone on your machine should match the one defined in `config/application.yml`.

-The project is configured to use [Zeus][zeus] to reduce the pre-test startup time while Rails loads.
-See the [Zeus GitHub page][zeus] for usage instructions.

 Once [npm dependencies are installed][karma], AngularJS tests can be run with:

     ./script/karma run